sinankalkan/CENG501-Spring2021/project_AtaUzel/README.md

 # 4. Conclusion

 The results in the original paper are consisntent with our results.
-In both cases, it was observed that the agent with the behavioral prior starts the reinforcement learning with an obvious advantage.
+In both cases, it was observed that the agent with the behavioral prior starts the reinforcement learning with an obvious advantage and learns the task more rapidly.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/61411406/126569511-3b6306eb-a92b-41ad-a486-93dce0c79756.png" />